Coreco Imaging had six offices in two countries -- and one big problem with customer service.

 "I felt [Frontrange's] GoldMine [software] wasn't a full CRM package," said Farnham.
 "ACT -- same thing, just mainly a contact database.
 So when I moved to the final three, [they were Epicor's] Clientele, Saleslogix and Pivotal."

-Farnham then assembled a group of top management from the departments that would be using and implementing the new CRM system -- representatives from marketing, IT, sales, operations
+Farnham then assembled a group of top management from the departments that would be using and implementing the new CRM system -- representatives from marketing, IT, sales, operations and customer service -- and invited the finalists to come in and do presentations for the team.

 In the end, Farnham said, "[Epicor's] Clientele won everybody's vote."